jgray13/hello-world/README.md

 During my studies, I have gained some freelance work building and maintaining websites.
 This experience has been very useful for my development as I find working on real projects a great way to learn.

-Before I began studying web development, I worked in online marketing for a gaming company for approximately three years.
-My main role was in search engine optimization, and I also worked on social media marketing.
-Being familiar with SEO has been useful for my work in web development as I incorporate a responsive design as I build sites or work on projects.
+Before I started web development, I worked in digital marketing.
+I was employed by an online gaming platform for approximately three years, where my main role was in search engine optimization, and I also worked on social media marketing.
+Being familiar with SEO has been useful for my work in web development as I aim to optimize websites for search engines and the web as I build them, and I incorporate a responsive design as I work on projects.